The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 I’ve seen this framework move founders from:

 The pattern is always the same: Stop guessing.
-Map the flow.
-Find the biggest drop.
-Fix that first.
+Map your full revenue flow, find the stage where most people drop off, and fix that first.

 Once you see bottlenecks, you stop guessing—and revenue becomes predictable.

-The Real Cost of Fixing The Wrong Thing
+The Real Revenue Cost of Fixing the Wrong Bottleneck for 3–12 Months

 Every month you optimize the wrong bottleneck costs you real revenue.